Headboard in Walnut Frame

 Gouache on various uncoated paper types, marbled using size made from carragheen moss (a seaweed found off the west coast of Ireland).

 Window-hanging commission for a house in Pimlico.
 Inspired by the Korean technique of pojagi.
 Patched from off-cuts of hand-dyed georgette, paper silk, cotton and silk-linen blend.
+A project with Kasia Maciejowska.

 Design project for whiskey distillery in the Hebrides with visual cues given by the island landscape and Harris Tweed.